alaraayan/project-3-client/README.md

   }).sort(sortingFunctions.alphabetical)

   ```
-  I used a map and filtered array methods to correctly apply the filter functionality so when a user clicked on for example 'lol' category, movies would be displayed correctly according to this.
+  I used a map and filtered array methods to correctly apply the filter functionality so when a user clicked on for example 'lol' category, movies associated with this mood would be displayed according to this.

   ```
     <div className="movies-container">